Moinhassan07/excel-reporting-dashboard-automation/README.md

 - Vehicle-type summary
 - Excel formatting with styled headers, freeze panes, and adjusted column widths
 - Dashboard sheet with KPI cards and charts
-- Reusable reporting workflow for EV operations teams
+- Grafana dashboard extension for interactive analytics
+- Filters for city and bike type in Grafana

 ## Tech Stack